Grow Hatch Green Chiles

 Make sure to harden off your Hatch chile seedlings by bringing them gradually outside during the day, and eventually leaving them outside all night if the temperature is over 50-60 degrees.
 Once they've had a few days to acclimate to the sun, plant the Hatch chile plants in a sunny location with soil that has been amended with compost.
 Read how compost helps grow huge green chiles »

 Then watch them grow!
 The hotter it is the better, water the plants regularly.
 Give them a good long soak two or three times per week during dry, hot spells.
 Try to keep the soil slightly moist but never muddy – don't drown them!

 Learn more about How to Grow Peppers »

 Add a mulch like grass clippings, composted wood chips or straw, this will help keep weeds down and keep the soil warm and moist, and it keeps the soil from splashing up on the leaves.

 Harvesting Green Chiles:

-Depending on the pepper, you should be harvesting within 4-8 weeks, Peppers are usually harvested at an immature stage.
+Other chile peppers can be harvested sooner, depending on the pepper, you could be harvesting within 4-8 weeks.
+Many peppers are harvested at an immature green stage.
 The traditional bell pepper, for example, is harvested green, even though most varieties will mature red, orange, or yellow.
 Flavor usually increases the more mature the pepper, but we think all peppers are delicious, from green to red to black!
-For fast harvest, pick a variety like the Early Jalapeno Seeds which are ready earlier than other peppers.
-Hatch chiles usually take about 85 days before ready for harvest, so be patient.

-Check out all of the Hatch chiles you can grow from seed below:
+Check out all of the Hatch chiles you can grow from seed »